-This will create 2 tables in the database, one for User (with name USER), and one for Account (with name ACCOUNT).
-For RDBMS it includes a USER_ID column in the ACCOUNT table, like this
+This will create 2 tables in the database, USER (for class User), and ACCOUNT (for class Account).
+For RDBMS it includes a USER\ID column in the ACCOUNT table, like this

-For other types of datastore it will have a USER_ID column in the ACCOUNT table and a ACCOUNT column in the USER table.
+For other types of datastore it will have a USER\ID column in the ACCOUNT table and a ACCOUNT column in the USER table.